breadcatte/sonic-infinite-heardle/README.md

 12. If you want to edit the text in the **heart button** next to the info button, around **line 7073** you can update the text that shows up there.
 Search for **"Have questions..."** to find the line easier.

 **KNOWN ISSUES**

-- Sometimes when you share your link to twitter, the image you added doesnt show up, even if you've updated the image link.
-I think its a twitter issue and not a code issue.

 - This code is specific to Soundcloud links.